Last Updated March 2023

-Predicting production outcomes in manufacturing relies on accurate data that calculates the variables that actually matter to things like reliability, performance and longevity of the product, like the soundness of bonds.
+Predicting production outcomes in manufacturing relies on accurate data that calculates the variables that actually affect things like reliability, performance, and longevity of the product, like the soundness of bonds.
 There are countless tests to examine every conceivably measurable aspect of production.

-If all the aspects that determine the quality of a process like adhesion aren’t measured and controlled, then how can certainty that every product is flawless be attained?
+If all the aspects that determine the quality of a process, like adhesion, aren’t measured and controlled, then how can you be certain that every product is flawless?

-It’s no secret that adhesion, in all its many forms (e.g. bonding, coating, printing, painting, gluing, laminating, overmolding, sealing, etc.) is a concern for nearly all manufacturers in every major industry.
-And adhesion, which is reliant upon the adhesive or coating, the curing process and the quality of the surface being adhered to, is difficult to understand and even harder to control.
-That is, unless you have the proper way to manage the three elements adhesion is reliant upon, you face possible critical bond failures, which could shut down your factories.
+It’s no secret that adhesion, in all its many forms (e.g., bonding, coating, printing, painting, gluing, laminating, over molding, sealing, etc.), is a concern for nearly all manufacturers in every major industry.
+And adhesion is difficult to understand and even harder to control.
+Adhesion is reliant upon the adhesive or coating, the curing process, and the quality of the surface being adhered to.
+Unless you have the proper way to manage those three elements adhesion is reliant upon, you face possible critical bond failures, which could shut down your factories.
 This increases your overall production costs and bottlenecks, all factors of your supply chain.

-Chemical cleanliness is a specific state of cleanliness where the molecules present on a surface are adhesion-promoting, or at least not detrimental to adhesion.
-This is a difficult characteristic to measure without the right method and there are very few techniques that are sensitive to the incredibly small contaminants that can result in weak bonds.
-There are even fewer devices that make these measurements possible in production or “near to action” on real parts where it is needed the most.
+Chemical cleanliness is a specific state of cleanliness where the molecules present on a surface are adhesion-promoting or at least not detrimental to adhesion.
+This is a difficult characteristic to measure without the right method, and there are very few techniques that are sensitive enough to detect weak bonds.
+There are even fewer devices that make these measurements accessible during automation or “near to action” on real parts.

 Using Contact Angle Measurements to Predict Adhesion

-Contact angle measurements are sensitive to extremely minute surface energy changes and therefore can detect, with ruthless accuracy, how prepared a surface is for adhesion.
-Surface energy fluctuates as the molecular makeup of the surface changes due to treatment, cleaning, abrasion, contamination, degradation of a clean surface or dozens of other scenarios that can alter the reactivity of the surface.
+Contact angle measurements are sensitive to extremely minute surface energy changes and, therefore, can detect, with ruthless accuracy, how prepared a surface is for adhesion.
 Every place in a production process where the surface has an opportunity to change in a way that affects adhesion outcomes is called a Critical Control Point (CCP).

-When contact angle measurements are taken at each CCP, then manufacturers can be certain they know whether the surfaces of their materials are within the tolerances for excellent adhesion, thus guaranteeing the maximum output at a much higher quality level.
+When contact angle measurements are taken at each critical control point, manufacturers can be certain they know whether the surfaces of their raw materials are within the tolerances for excellent adhesion, thus guaranteeing the maximum output at a much higher quality level.

-The sensitivity of these measurements makes them perfect for root cause analysis as they can easily highlight where in the process something is going awry.
-One of the examples we’ll discuss in this article includes the story of when one of the world’s leading manufacturers of high-performance wire and cable was experiencing inexplicable and intermittent failures of adhesion that needed to be dealt with.
+The sensitivity of these measurements makes them perfect for root cause analysis as they can easily forecast where in the process, something is going awry.
+One of the examples we’ll discuss in this article includes the story of when one of the world’s leading manufacturers of high-performance wires and cables was experiencing inexplicable and intermittent failures of adhesion that needed to be dealt with.
 Once they employed contact angle measurements to measure surface energy and get an accurate picture of what their surface quality looked like, the solution became clear and decisive action was able to be taken.

-Another pertinent example of the cost of adhesion failure brings us back to the early 2010s when a manufacturer of medical cable and connectors made a critical change to their process.
+Another pertinent example of the cost of adhesion failure brings us back to the early 2010s when a manufacturer of medical cable and connectors made a critical change to their production process.

-The cables they produce have silicone overmolded connectors on each end.
-The connectors are typically chrome-plated.
-To increase manufacturing efficiency, they decided to remove a chrome-plating step and instead started molding silicone over the chrome plating, but it wasn’t adhering consistently
+The cables they produce have silicone over-molded connectors on each end.
+The connectors are typically chrome-plated, but to increase manufacturing efficiency, they decided to remove a chrome-plating step and instead started molding silicone over the chrome plating, but it wasn’t adhering consistently.

-For about a year they experienced intermittent bonding failures, some days resulting in as much as 60% of the day’s production being scrapped and then the next day only 3% would fail -- an untenable gap in reliability that was creating a large amount of scrap.
+For one year, the manufacturer experienced intermittent bonding failures, some days resulting in nearly 60% of the day’s production being scrapped, but then the next day, only 3% would fail - an untenable gap in reliability that was creating a large amount of scrap.

-Reworking hundreds of parts was taking resources away from producing good quality parts the first time around.
+Rework for those hundreds of failed parts was taking resources away from producing high-quality parts the first time around.
 Every cable that is reworked equals one cable that is not being produced.
 The cycle that is run for the reworked cable is the same cycle run for a new cable.
-So, each reworked part represents a double loss in raw materials and doubles the amount of scrap.
+So, each rework represents a double loss in raw materials and doubles the amount of scrap.

 The manufacturer conducted rigorous root cause analysis by examining their cleaning and handling process.
-They enlisted the help of a laboratory to see if they could understand what was making the bond fail.
-Unfortunately, the data they received was vague and consisted mostly of a verbal report that nothing unusual was found.
-This dead end left the manufacturer on their own again to try to figure out the origins of the problem.
+They enlisted the help of a laboratory, but the data they received was vague and consisted mostly of a verbal report that nothing unusual was found.
+This dead end left the manufacturer on its own again.

-Subsequent Failure Modes and Effects Analysis (FMEA) efforts led them to expend effort reducing the amount of touches each part would experience in order to reduce the risk of contamination.
-Further, they went through an exercise monitoring temperature and humidity in their facility to see if there was a meaningful impact.
-Unfortunately, none of these efforts seemed to have an effect on the overmold’s ability to adhere to the chrome plating.
+Subsequent Failure Modes and Effects Analysis (FMEA) efforts led them to begin an initiative to reduce the amount of manual handling each part would go through in order to reduce the risk of contamination.
+They even went through an exercise to closely monitor temperature and humidity in their facility to see if there was a meaningful impact, but nothing was successful.

-Through examining exactly how the parts were failing - at the interface between the silicone and metal - and how extra cleaning and priming steps, used during the reworking of failed parts, greatly increased the success of the bond, it became clear that unidentified contaminants present on the connector were the likely root cause of the overmolding failure.
+Through examining exactly how the parts were failing - at the interface between the silicone and metal - and how extra cleaning and priming steps greatly increased the success of the bond, it became clear that unidentified contaminants present on the connector were the likely root cause of the adhesion failure.

-This led to a closer examination of the cleaning process that the metal components were subjected to.
-During one of the first visits to the manufacturer’s facility, BTG Labs was able to show their technicians that if you took a long enough time to scrub the side of the metal housing, you could have a positive impact on surface energy.
+They began a closer examination of the cleaning process that the metal components were subjected to.
+During one of the first visits to the manufacturer’s facility, Brighton Science was able to show their technicians that if you scrubbed the side of the metal housing, you could have a positive impact on surface energy.
 This simple demonstration made it evident that whatever contaminant was on the surface, it was removable.
 However, sitting there and scrubbing down every component in production wasn’t a viable situation, nor a good use of company time.

-After BTG Labs was able to identify the contaminants on the metal housing as a hydrocarbon and a silicone, we took a look at strategies for optimizing the cleaning processes the manufacturer was currently using.
+After our experts were able to identify the contaminants on the metal housing, we took a look at strategies for optimizing the cleaning processes the manufacturer was currently using.

 The Challenges of Process Changes in Medical Device Manufacturing

 In medical device manufacturing, OEMs are limited in the changes they can implement.
-Once a certain cleaning chemical or piece of equipment is approved, any changes to that chemistry or equipment needs to go through additional vetting and approval processes.
-These product verification procedures can require significant effort and can be time intensive, so any modifications to the process need to be fully verified as correct ones to make before going down this road.
+Once a certain cleaning chemical or piece of equipment is approved, any changes to that chemistry or equipment need to go through additional vetting and approval processes by a regulatory body.
+These product verification procedures can require significant effort and can be time intensive, so any modifications needed to be double-checked before being passed to the regulatory committee.

-This cable manufacturer had been using a vapor degreaser for the primary cleaning step before conducting the overmolding process.
-Using the Surface Analyst (a handheld contact angle measurement gauge) to take molecularly sensitive contact angle measurements, the investigative team was able to see major inconsistencies in surface energy levels on parts that came out of the vapor degreaser - meaning it wasn’t getting clean enough or even at all in certain parts.
+This particular cable manufacturer had been using a vapor degreaser for the primary cleaning step before conducting the over-molding process.
+Using the handheld Surface Analyst to take contact angle measurements, the investigative team was able to see major inconsistencies in parts that came out of the vapor degreaser - meaning it wasn’t getting clean enough or even at all in certain parts.

 Root Cause Analysis using FTIR and Contact Angle Measurements

-Samples of the manufacturer’s vapor degreaser cleaning fluids were sent to the BTG Labs’ Surface Laboratory to see if the contaminants found on the metal surfaces were being transferred during the cleaning process.
+Samples of the manufacturer’s vapor degreaser cleaning fluids were sent to the Brighton Science Surface Laboratory to see if the contaminants found on the metal surfaces were being transferred during the cleaning process.

-Through FTIR spectroscopy analysis of the degreaser bath solution sent to BTG Labs, we were able to determine that there was silicone in the cleaning fluids and thus we were able to identify the probable source of contamination.
+Through FTIR spectroscopy analysis of the degreaser bath solution, we were able to determine that there was silicone in the cleaning fluids, the probable source of contamination.

 Using this knowledge to make informed manufacturing process decisions, the engineers at the cable manufacturer began overhauling their preventative maintenance (PM) program.
-More frequent changes of the cleaning chemistry, as well as more thorough cleaning of the interior of the tank once the fluid is removed, helped reduce the risk of cross contamination among parts from washer fluid drag out.
+More frequent changes in the cleaning chemistry, as well as more thorough cleaning of the interior of the tank once the fluid is removed, helped reduce the risk of cross-contamination among parts from washer fluid drag out.

 Measuring Surface Cleanliness Leads to Measurably Better Adhesion Outcomes

-They began seeing scrap rates drop as much as 95% for these connectors, something that seemed impossible just months earlier.
-They were able to accomplish their production and quality goals while also avoiding a significant capital expenditure acquiring and commissioning new cleaning equipment and getting the process approved by a regulatory board.
+They began seeing low scrap rates, declining as much as 95%), a feat that seemed impossible just months earlier.
+They were able to accomplish their production and quality goals while, in turn, avoiding a significant capital expenditure in acquiring and commissioning new cleaning equipment and getting the process approved by a regulatory board.

-Unlike the first laboratory they looked to for help, the comprehensive data supplied by BTG Labs allowed them to make knowledgeable decisions and see measurable gains from the new approach.
+Unlike the first laboratory they looked to for help, the comprehensive data supplied by Brighton Science allowed them to make knowledgeable decisions and see measurable gains from the new approach.